13 Paralegal CV Examples That Work in 2026

 Why this CV works

-• Let’s be honest, nobody likes property disputes and that’s exactly what you need to prevent.
-Even if you haven’t directly been involved in the probate process of a will, including a qualification such as the California Advanced Specialist in Estate Planning, Trust, and Probate Law will inspire more confidence in employers.
+• Even if you haven’t directly been involved in the probate process of a will, including a qualification such as the California Advanced Specialist in Estate Planning, Trust, and Probate Law will instil more confidence in employers and make your probate paralegal CV stand out.

 Why this CV works